 THE PROS AND CONS OF TAKING THE GATWICK EXPRESS

-The Gatwick Express is one of several transportation options between Gatwick Airport and London available to you.
+The Gatwick Express is just one of several transportation options between Gatwick Airport and London.

 In addition to the Express, there are also two slightly slower suburban trains, two bus companies, as well as taxis, and shared shuttles.